Invariants in Quantum Geometry: Surfaces

 \section{Surfaces}

-Choose an orientable, compact surface $S \subset \bR^4$, with or without boundary.
+Choose an orientable, compact smooth surface $S \subset \bR^4$, with or without boundary.
 When $S$ has no boundary, we will henceforth call it closed.
-Do note that we allow $S$ to be disconnected.
-Pick a loop $l \subset \bR^4$, disjoint from $S$, and project them onto $\bR^3$, denoted by $\pi_0(l)$ and $\pi_0(S)$ respectively, such that $\pi_0(l)$ intersect $\pi_0(S)$ at finitely many points.
+Pick a time-like loop $l \subset \bR^4$, assumed to be $C^1$, and disjoint from $S$.
+From page 43 in \cite{greensite2011introduction}, it is possible to define a linking number between a closed surface $S$ and a loop.

-Note that when we project $S$ inside $\bR^3$, $\pi_0(S)$ may not be a surface.
-But we only consider ambient isotopic equivalence classes of surface.
-Thus, for each point $q \in S$, we can choose a smaller surface $q \in S' \subset S$, such that $\pi_0(S')$ is indeed a surface inside $\bR^3$.
-So we shall assume that $\pi_0(S)$ is a surface.
+We want to define a linking number by projecting $S$ and $l$ inside $\bR^3$ using $\pi_0$.
+However, when we project $S$ inside $\bR^3$, $\pi_0(S)$ may not be a surface.
+Since we want to consider ambient isotopic equivalence classes of surface, and for the equivalent class of surface which we are interested in the last section of this article, we shall require that the surface in consideration $S \subset \bR^4$ satisfies the condition that $\pi_0: S \rightarrow \pi_0(S)$ is injective.
 Furthermore, we assume that $\pi_0(l)$ intersects $\pi_0(S)$ at finitely many points and we do not allow $\pi_0(l)$ to be tangent to $\pi_0(S)$ at any such intersection points.

+\begin{rem} The condition that $\pi_0: S \rightarrow \pi_0(S)$ is injective is to ensure that we project $S$ `nicely' inside $\bR^3$, without any two different patches on the surface $S$ `collapsing' onto the same patch on $\pi_0(S)$. \end{rem}